A Biography of Efrem Zimbalist, Jr.

 In 2008, a few weeks before he turned 90, his daughter Stephanie threw him a surprise birthday party.
 Many of his former co-stars and friends were there, especially James Garner of Maverick and Rockford Files fame and Roger Smith from 77 Sunset Strip.

-Roger Smith is married to Ann-Margret and suffers with Myasthenia Gravis, a serious autoimmune disease.
+Roger Smith is married to Ann-Margret and suffers with Myasthenia Gravis, a serious Autoimmune Disease.
+Update: Roger Smith died June 4, 2017 at age 84.

 The birthday party concluded with a film to look back over his career.
 He said, "I feel like I was in heaven for a day and back.”